AdaCore/gnatstudio/docs/users_guide/remote.rst

   a too generic path translation leads to very slow synchronization.
 In that is the case, define the paths as specifically as possible in order to speed up the synchronization process.

+Note that navigation to entities of the run-time is not supported in remote mode.

 .. _Setup_a_remote_project: